 Do you have anxiety, depression, a drug addiction, chronic stress, or a combination of these?
 If you answered yes, you’re not alone.
 In any given year, about 20% of Australians aged 16-85 experience a mental illness, and the most common mental illnesses are anxiety, depression and drug use disorder, which can be caused by chronic stress.

-The good news is that mental illness can be treated.
+The good news is that mental illness can be attended through mental health treatment.
 In fact, many people with a mental illness can make a full recovery, while others are able to manage and control their illness extremely well.
 So if you need help, you could benefit from going to a mental health retreat.

 Here, we’ll look at what mental health retreats do, how they can help you maintain good mental health, and the cost of getting help.